dealloc/gm-website/content/campaigns/adventures/crown-of-the-kobold-king.md

 ---
 title: "Crown of the Kobold King"
-description: "Defend Falcon's Hollow from threats including undead, kobolds, and a dangerous necromancer in this classic standalone adventure."
+description: "The town of Falcon's Hollow is no stranger to peril, yet the danger growing in the dungeons below a nearby ruin pose a threat that only a new band of heroes can face.
+Ravenous undead, cunning kobolds, and sinister necromancers are but a few of the foes that shall soon menace the small lumber town, yet none are potentially as dangerous as the Kobold King himself! "
 campaignType: "adventure"
 levelRange:
   min: 1